Perfect pan-fried salmon fillets must have crispy skin; achieving that is not as difficult as you may think, and it takes just 6 or 7 minutes.

 How do I tell when salmon is cooked?

-The USDA recommends the minimum temperature to be 145°F or 63°C. Which as far as I am concerned so over cooked that it is practically inedible.
+The USDA recommends the minimum temperature to be 145°F or 63°C. Which, as far as I am concerned, is so overcooked that it is practically inedible.

 Do I have to use the butter?

-Have is a strong word, no, you could use just oil if you wish but butter adds a beautiful flavour.
+Have is a strong word, but no, you could use just oil if you wish, but butter adds a beautiful flavour.

-Do I have to cook salmon with the fish on?
+Do I have to cook salmon with the skin on?

 Serving Suggestions